 Systems that target operation around or beyond 800°C can only be conceived using, as structural materials, either Ni-based superalloys, such as alloy 800, or, more appropriately, refractory metallic alloys.
-Higher temperatures are the realm of ceramic materials: graphite, the base core material for the VHTR, SiCf/SiC composites, which are main target material for GFR core components, as well as a plethora of other materials, depending on component and function.
+Higher temperatures are the realm of ceramic materials: graphite, the base core material for the VHTR, SiC_f/SiC composites, which are main target material for GFR core components, as well as a plethora of other materials, depending on component and function.
 However, these materials are generally not fully defined: especially for refractory alloys, innumerable possibilities and combinations exist.
 They are therefore far from being qualified and codified for design under the target conditions.
-In such a long term perspective, further gateways to improved future reactor performance are opened considering other perspective materials [78], e.g., ODS-Mo alloys, high entropy alloys (HEA), better called compositionally complex alloys (CCA), or MAX phases.
+In such a long term perspective, further gateways to improved future reactor performance are opened considering other perspective materials [84], e.g., ODS-Mo alloys, high entropy alloys (HEA), better called compositionally complex alloys (CCA), or MAX phases.
 The spectrum of possibilities is very wide and it may be difficult to orientate in it.
+The relevant issues and R&D challenges for this vast class fo materials can be found in the respective materials ID cards [81] and are therefore not repeated here.
+Some will emerge in the following sections, especially 2.3.1 and 2.4.2.